homophonic/homophonic.github.io/content/posts/classical_guitar_is_hard.md

 Early pieces in classical guitar are often solo.
 Any mistakes you make are in in the spotlight.
-Moreover, since entertaining the audience is your job and your job alone, we revisit the notion of reptition: if someone were to strum three chords for three minutes with no vocals, the audience would be painfully bored and dread whatever they were about to hear next.
+Moreover, since entertaining the audience is your job and your job alone, we revisit the notion of repetition: if someone were to strum three chords for three minutes with no vocals, the audience would be painfully bored and dread whatever they were about to hear next.
 You instead need to walk through a number of different musical ideas to keep the audience engaged and